 After 2-3 coats the bunnies and eggs will look like real chocolate!

-Tie ribbon around the bunny necks, fill the basket with paper grass and then add all your chocolate goodies!
+Lastly tie pretty Spring ribbon around the bunny’s necks, fill the basket with paper grass and then add all your chocolate goodies!
 A beautiful, chocolately Easter basket that will last forever!